softwaresaved/international-survey/survey_creation/2018/texts/welcome_message.md

 By clicking on the "next" button I confirm:
 -------------------------------------------

 *   I have read and understood the information and have had the opportunity to ask questions about the study.
 *   I agree to take part in this research project and agree for my data to be used for the purpose of this study.
-* I understand my participation is voluntary and I may withdraw (at any time)for any reason without my participation rights being affected.
+*   I understand my participation is voluntary and I may withdraw at any time for any reason without my participation rights being affected.

-* I agree with the above statements and wish to continue
+*   I agree with the above statements and wish to continue.